 2022 Virtual MVRMA Workshop Series

-Given the ongoing COVID-19 circumstances, the MVRMA Workshop Planning Committee is pleased to host a series of four virtual workshops in 2022.
+The MVRMA Workshop Planning Committee hosted a series of four virtual workshops in 2022.
 The topics of the workshops were based on the results of a Fall 2021 survey.

 Previous MVRMA Summary Reports

 The Resource Co-management Workshops are hosted by the Land and Water Boards of the Mackenzie Valley, the Mackenzie Valley Review Board, the Government of the Northwest Territories, and the Government of Canada.

 Given the ongoing COVID-19 circumstances, a series of four virtual half-day workshops were held rather than the typical several-day long in-person workshop once per year.
 The topics of the virtual workshops were based on a survey conducted in Fall of 2021.

 The Co-Management System and Ongoing Initiatives (March 30 and 31)

 The March 30 and 31 workshop introduced the integrated co-management system of land and water management established through the Mackenzie Valley Resource Management Act (MVRMA).

 The June 8 and 9, 2022 workshop focussed on the closure and reclamation process in the Mackenzie Valley.
 The workshop shared knowledge, ideas, and experiences on existing co-management processes with regard to closure and reclamation and provided information on current closure and reclamation-related initiatives in the Mackenzie Valley.

 Climate Change (Dec.
 15 and 16)